 That's it!
-Your image has been properly inserted in your email.
-You can now send it with YAMM, and it will be correctly displayed.
+Your image has been inserted correctly in your email.
+You can now send it with YAMM, and it will be accurately displayed.

-Note: If you inserted an image by mistake and would like to delete it, best will be to create a completely new draft.
-Simply deleting the wrong image is not enough to remove it from your Gmail draft.
+Note: If you inserted an image by mistake and would like to delete it, best will be to create an entirely new draft.
+Merely deleting the wrong image is not enough to remove it from your Gmail draft.
 If you don't do that, your email size will be much bigger, and YAMM will have difficulty sending your email.

 2. For big images that are more than 500kb

-For bigger images, we recommend to host your pictures outside, like on Google Photo.
-Here is the whole process to upload correctly your images.
+For bigger images, we recommend hosting your pictures outside, like on Google Photo.
+Here is the whole process to upload your images correctly.

 2.1 Host your image online

 Once your image is uploaded, click on the image.

 Then, click the share icon in the top right corner.